 - Your Routine: If you have a gymnastics routine, you can practice it at home without the tumbling skills.
 This is called a “dance-through”, when you do the routine practicing just the dance elements.
 The more you practice your routine, the less likely you are to forget it at a meet.
 So practice, practice, practice at home!

 I hope these exercises help you improve your gymnastics at home.
-You might also be interested in 5 tips for improving your gymnastics score.
+You might also be interested in skills you can practice at home on your home gymnastics equipment.